Thorn EMI: Retail and rental

 Thorn Television Rentals (TTR) comprised two companies on merger, Radio Rentals and DER (Domestic Electric Rentals Ltd).
 The EMI group also included the HMV stores.
+Radio Rentals was acquired in 1968 for £155 million to form the largest television rental group in Great Britain with 1,300 rental stores and 2.6 million subscribers.

 In 1987, Thorn EMI acquired Rent-A-Center in the United States for $594 million which had 469 stores on acquisition.

-In 1989, Rumbelows was acquired by Radio Rentals and all Rumbelows’ rental accounts were transferred to Radio Rentals, bolstering its market position.
+In 1989, Rumbelows was acquired by Radio Rentals and all Rumbelows' rental accounts were transferred to Radio Rentals, bolstering its market position.
 With its core business removed, Rumbelows sought a new identity as a more conventional (non-rental) retailer, even adding computers to the product mix.

 In 1992, Thorn converted some of the remaining Rumbelows shops into DER, Multibroadcast or Radio Rentals branches.
 Some stores were also converted to the Fona brand.

 By the 1990s, Rumbelows was making losses and Thorn closed the remaining 285 Rumbelows shops and 36 Fona stores in 1995.

 In 1995 Thorn EMI bought Dillons the Bookstore from Pentos and immediately closed 40 of the 140 Dillons bookstore locations.
 Of the remaining 100 stores, most kept the name Dillons, while the remainder were Hatchards and Hodges Figgis.